 And PS, don’t try calling the numbers on the gift boxes.
 They don’t work anymore.
 Else, I would have covered them 😉

 Whoever thought fudge could be molded?
 That’s the common thought or comment from strangers to our cuisine.
 And then you start that whole explanation about how to make Walnut fudge, quiet funny and enjoyable.
 So any way, walnut fudge follows the vanilla cream recipe, stir till you grow muscles on your arms.
 Only add grated walnut to the mix.
 The mouth waters just thinking about them. 😉

-4. Light Fruit Cakes, Dark Fruit Cakes, and Date & Walnut Cakes
+4. Light Fruit Cakes, Dark Fruit Cakes, and Other Cakes

 Now everyone loves a great cake.
 But don’t our brandy and rum-soaked raisin and dry fruit cakes taste so much better than anything you could ever buy in a store?
 Proud to be East Indian, aren’t we?
 The cake in this pic was used for testing, since it got a bit lopsided in the oven.
 The joys of things not turning out right, I tell you. 😉 But anyways, the links to recipes are at the bottom of this post.

 My sis makes the perfect date rolls, so buttery, they melt in your mouth.
 And when she’s in the mood, she also makes her one of a kind date balls.
 Haha!
 They’re never the same size in my house, and it’s so much fun.
 You never know if you’re getting more walnut or date or pure buttery goodness.

 It’s like having these perfect bite sized superb buttery Shrewsbury biscuits encasing a sweet lush date and crunchy walnut.
 To die for!
 Literally.
 If our East Indian foods didn’t kill us, the rich sugar and fat in them definitely would, don’t you think?
-I’m going to get around the writing the recipe for date rolls one of these days, hopefully before Christmas, here’s the date roll recipe.
+If you want to try making the date rolls one of these days, hopefully before Christmas, here’s the date roll recipe.